HonorsTransferClubECC/ICC-Meeting-Notes/README.md

 Nov 8th peninsula community church, corral club variety show open mic night on society of music club instagram (october 29th and 30th) ASO and ICC events this week (homecoming :D)
+12-3 lobby event (oct 24th) if we get 100 club members to show up then we get a party --> library lawn event requests need to go through engage (off/on campus) if we want to get food over $500 we have to fill out a form with pacific dining check Teams for events information